FoA-game/UpperNuovartica/EP1/items.md

 Undoubtedly, they are the protectors of countless lives in this city.

 ### UN 05 - Mask
-The biometric faces of The Apostle are so lifelike they can fool almost anyone <br>
+The biometric faces of The Apostle are so lifelike they can fool almost anyone. <br>
 These humanoid machines possess no will of their own and serve as instruments for the Omninet to monitor community culture. <br>
 Their actions and speech mirror those of humans.
 Few can see through their disguise.